 Research Interests and Activities

 I continue to work on the principles and methods of Empirical Modelling (through the CONSTRUIT!
 Project and in other ways).
-I have long-standing interests in the history and philosophy of computing.
+I also have long-standing interests in the history and philosophy of science.

 Steve Russ and Kateřina Trlifajová (2016) 'Bolzano's measurable numbers : are they real?' in Maria Zack, Elaine Landry eds.
 Research in History and Philosophy of Mathematics, The CSHPM 2015 Annual Meeting in Washington D.C., Birkhäuser pp. 39 - 56 See http://www.springer.com/us/book/9783319432694